Development Map – Development permit application search

 - Enables you to see development permit application plans/renderings without submitting a service request to Property Research.

-- Final approved plans will be posted to allow you to see how the development changed based on feedback from stakeholders, including citizen comments.
+- Final approved plans will be posted to allow you to see how the development changed based on feedback from interested parties, including citizen comments.

 - Makes it more easily accessible and convenient to participate in the planning process.